WOGRA-AG/os4ml-docs/docs/file_formats.md

 ### Load additional files (e.g. images)
 To load additional files such as images, create a column in the tabular dataset (csv or excel) with the file names.
-Create a zip file of the tabular file along with the additional files.
+Create a zip file with the tabular file and the additional files.
+Pack the files directly into the zip file, do not compress the folder containing the files.
 The zip file should contain only one csv file.
-The system will automatically detect that the column contains file names, and if they are present in the zip file, they will be loaded into your data bag.
+The system will automatically detect that the column contains file names, and if they are present in the zip file, they will be loaded into your databag.

 | type     | suffix | example     |
 |----------|--------|-------------|